nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 ![oauth_authorization_code_login_complete_page.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/oauth_authorization_code_login_complete_page.png)
 ### Logging out the user
 * Just clearing the user session in the client application will not log out the user from the OAuth server
-* So after clearing the user session in the client application, the user will be redirected the logout endpoint URL of the OAuth server.
+* So after clearing the user session in the client application, the user will be redirected the logout endpoint URL (for example, http://localhost:8080/protocol/openid-connect/logout) of the OAuth server.
 The URL will have the id_token and post logout redirect URL as the query parameters.
 * After the logging out the user, the OAuth server will redirect the user to the post logout redirect URL of the client application

 ## Client application implementation in python flask